cfengine/documentation/examples/tutorials/masterfiles_policy_framework_upgrade.markdown

 ```

-Then initialize the new git repository and add all the files to it.
+Then initialize the new Git repository and add all the files to it.

 ```console
 [root@hub ~]# cd MPF_upgrade/